-Bacchus Marsh Grammar is committed to reporting on student achievement to our students, parents, and to the School Council.
+Bacchus Marsh Grammar is committed to reporting on student achievement to our students, parents, and to the School Board.

 The main purpose of reporting is to improve student learning.
 This also underpins immediate classroom responses to students, the continuing communication between parents, teachers and students, and written reports on student achievement to parents.

 The reporting of student achievement in annual reports also contributes to improved student learning through informing program evaluation.
 Reports and parent/student/teacher interviews should never be the place in which concerns about student progress or discipline are first addressed.